 Metals

 Find the early warning signs in your furnaces, casters, rolling mills, cooling systems, fans, drives, and process lines before they become downtime, quality loss, or another unanswered shift handoff.
-Grayson TimeSeries Lite runs deterministic analysis inside Microsoft Copilot and explains what is changing in plain English.
+Grayson TimeSeries lets engineers and operators individually chat with their industrial process data for quick insights with a deterministic and auditable AI agent.

 Use Cases